na-na-hi/renget/archive/99iee.md

 350 H: Phoenixes and Dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu Shenloong as its first leader.
 508 H: Last of the Polarian Valkyries dies in peace.
-582 H: Guild Tempus is formed with Chromus Kronoious as its first Guild Leader, with its primary purpose being to travelers and remote towns from banditry and robbery.
+582 H: Guild Tempus is formed with Chromus Kronoious as its first Guild Leader, with its primary purpose being to protect travelers and remote towns from banditry and robbery.
 593 H: Sora Tokino is born in Holopolis.
 604 H: Botan Shishiro ascends the Savanese throne from her father, Leoru Shishiro.
 610 H: King Covigo ascends the throne from his father, the former King Covaki.
 611 H: Covernius appears in King Covigo's dream to tell him to establish an order of extraordinary people across Aurorai.
-616 H: The Order of Iridescent Guardians ia formed by King Covigo, selecting Sora Tokino as its first member of many. aaa H: Additional members were later added: the advanced golem Roboco and the shrine maiden Miko Sakura.
+616 H: The Order of Iridescent Guardians is formed by King Covigo, selecting Sora Tokino as its first member of many. aaa H: Additional members were later added: the advanced golem Roboco and the shrine maiden Miko Sakura.
 617H: The first brigade of many of The Order is named.
 The brigade was simply dubbed The First Brigade. aaa H: Rumors surface that there was a supposed 6th member of the first Order brigade, who suffered a very grim fate.
 This persists as a grim tale.